ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 - `sudo apt-get install bee` then installs the Bee package from the newly added repository.

 {{< admonition danger >}}
-**🔥 DANGER:** Always use packages and repositories from trusted sources to minimise security risks.
+Always use packages and repositories from trusted sources to minimise security risks.
 {{< /admonition >}}

 ### File Ownership and `chmod`